ombulabs/blog/_posts/2019-06-27-heroku-review-apps-in-multi-tenant-application.markdown

 ```

-and added a postdeploy instruction to run it:
+and added a postdeploy instruction into the `app.json` to run the task:

 ```
 "scripts": {